 The City of Newberry is located in north central Florida in Alachua County.
 The City joined the ARP in December 2000.
-Blaine Suggs is the Utilities Director.
+Bill Conrad is the Mayor and Blaine Suggs is the Utilities Director.
 The City's service area is approximately 3 square miles.
 For more information about the City of Newberry, please visit www.ci.newberry.fl.us.